Factbox - Libyan assets held and released

 * Austria: Its central bank has said some 1.2 billion euros in Libyan assets were deposited in Austrian institutions.

-* Britain: Britain had frozen 12 billion pounds of Libyan assets which covered individuals as well as entities.
-The Gaddafi family is reported to have billions of dollars of investments in London, while Gaddafi's son, Saif al-Islam, owns a 10 million pound home there.
+* Britain: Britain had frozen 12 billion pounds ($19.2 billion) of Libyan assets which covered individuals as well as entities.
+The Gaddafi family is reported to have billions of dollars of investments in London, while Gaddafi's son, Saif al-Islam, owns a 10 million pound ($16 million) home there.

-* Canada: Canada said on March 1 it had frozen C$2.3 billion (1.4 billion pounds) worth of assets belonging to Gaddafi.
+* Canada: Canada said on March 1 it had frozen C$2.3 billion ($2.4 billion) worth of assets belonging to Gaddafi.

-* France: France has 7.6 billion euros of assets parked in French banks.
+* France: France has 7.6 billion euros ($11.0 billion) of assets deposited in French banks.

 * Luxembourg: Luxembourg froze accounts of the Libyan Central Bank and the Libyan Investment Authority on March 8.
-The accounts held less than 1 billion euros.
+The accounts held less than 1 billion euros ($1.39 billion).

+* Spain: Spain has frozen some 2 billion euros in Libyan assets including 350 million euros of cash in Spanish banks.
+The other assets that are frozen are 900 million in Spanish bonds held by Libya, and property including a big development project in Malaga, where Gaddafi had planned to build a resort including homes and a golf course.

-* In June the value of the assets held in Swiss banks was some 650 million Swiss francs (498 million pounds).
+* Switzerland: In June the value of the assets held in Swiss banks was some 650 million Swiss francs ($827 million).

 * United States: The United States has frozen more than $34 billion in Libyan assets.